priyankag12/data-sturctures/README.md

 Repeatedly swaps adjacent elements if they are in the wrong order.
 #### Selection Sort:
 Finds the minimum element from the unsorted portion and swaps it with the first unsorted element.
+#### Insertion Sort:
-Insertion Sort: Builds the sorted array by inserting elements into their correct position.
+Builds the sorted array by inserting elements into their correct position.
+#### Merge Sort:
-Merge Sort: A divide-and-conquer algorithm that divides the array, sorts each part, and then merges them.
+A divide-and-conquer algorithm that divides the array, sorts each part, and then merges them.
+#### Quick Sort:
-Quick Sort: Another divide-and-conquer algorithm that picks a pivot and partitions the array into two sub-arrays around the pivot.
+Another divide-and-conquer algorithm that picks a pivot and partitions the array into two sub-arrays around the pivot.

-Searching Algorithms:
+### Searching Algorithms:
+#### Linear Search:
-Linear Search: Sequentially checks each element until the target is found.
+Sequentially checks each element until the target is found.
+#### Binary Search:
-Binary Search: Efficient search algorithm for sorted arrays that divides the array in half to find the target.
+Efficient search algorithm for sorted arrays that divides the array in half to find the target.

-Graph Algorithms:
+### Graph Algorithms:
-Depth-First Search (DFS): Explores as far as possible along each branch before backtracking.
+#### Depth-First Search (DFS):
+Explores as far as possible along each branch before backtracking.
-Breadth-First Search (BFS): Explores all neighbors at the current depth before moving to nodes at the next depth level.
+#### Breadth-First Search (BFS):
+Explores all neighbors at the current depth before moving to nodes at the next depth level.
+#### Dijkstra's Algorithm:
-Dijkstra's Algorithm: Finds the shortest path between nodes in a weighted graph.
+Finds the shortest path between nodes in a weighted graph.
-Prim's and Kruskal's Algorithms: Used to find the Minimum Spanning Tree (MST) in a graph.
+#### Prim's and Kruskal's Algorithms:
+Used to find the Minimum Spanning Tree (MST) in a graph.

-Dynamic Programming (DP): Solves complex problems by breaking them down into overlapping subproblems and solving each just once, storing the results.
+### Dynamic Programming (DP):
+Solves complex problems by breaking them down into overlapping subproblems and solving each just once, storing the results.
+#### Greedy Algorithms:
-Greedy Algorithms: Makes the locally optimal choice at each step with the hope of finding the global optimum.
+Makes the locally optimal choice at each step with the hope of finding the global optimum.
-Divide and Conquer: Breaks a problem into smaller subproblems, solves each subproblem recursively, and combines the results.
+#### Divide and Conquer:
+Breaks a problem into smaller subproblems, solves each subproblem recursively, and combines the results.
+#### Backtracking:
-Backtracking: Tries all possible solutions and backtracks when a solution doesn't work.
+Tries all possible solutions and backtracks when a solution doesn't work.

-3. Common Techniques and Problems
+## 3. Common Techniques and Problems
+#### Recursion:
-Recursion: A function that calls itself to solve a smaller instance of the problem.
+A function that calls itself to solve a smaller instance of the problem.
+#### Memoization:
-Memoization: Storing the results of expensive function calls to avoid redundant calculations.
+Storing the results of expensive function calls to avoid redundant calculations.
+#### Bit Manipulation:
-Bit Manipulation: Operations that manipulate individual bits to solve problems efficiently.
+Operations that manipulate individual bits to solve problems efficiently.
+#### Tree Traversals:
-Tree Traversals: Techniques to visit all nodes in a tree (Inorder, Preorder, Postorder).
+Techniques to visit all nodes in a tree (Inorder, Preorder, Postorder).
+#### Graph Traversals:
-Graph Traversals: DFS and BFS for exploring graphs.
+DFS and BFS for exploring graphs.
-Understanding and mastering these topics can help in problem-solving and optimizing your code for efficiency.